alanng10/Gene/Docue/a.md

-# General
+# Gene

-General is can done goal.
+Gene is can done goal.

-General is park general.
+Gene is park gene.

-General has park worth.
+Gene has park worth.

-General has park value.
+Gene has park value.

-General has park benefit.
+Gene has park benefit.

-General has park marry.
+Gene has park marry.

-General has park land.
+Gene has park land.

-General has park arch.
+Gene has park arch.

-General has park arch worth.
+Gene has park arch worth.

-General has park arch value.
+Gene has park arch value.

-General has park arch benefit.
+Gene has park arch benefit.

-General has park arch marry.
+Gene has park arch marry.

-General has park arch land.
+Gene has park arch land.

-General has park kind.
+Gene has park kind.

-General has park kind worth.
+Gene has park kind worth.

-General has park kind value.
+Gene has park kind value.

-General has park kind benefit.
+Gene has park kind benefit.

-General has park kind marry.
+Gene has park kind marry.

-General has park kind land.
+Gene has park kind land.

-General has park kind arch.
+Gene has park kind arch.

-General has park kind arch worth.
+Gene has park kind arch worth.

-General has park kind arch value.
+Gene has park kind arch value.

-General has park kind arch benefit.
+Gene has park kind arch benefit.

-General has park kind arch marry.
+Gene has park kind arch marry.

-General has park kind arch land.
+Gene has park kind arch land.

-General has park mark.
+Gene has park mark.

-General has park cross.
+Gene has park cross.

-General has major.
+Gene has major.

-General has major on able.
+Gene has major on able.